 This website may include links to third party websites, plug-ins and applications.
 Clicking on those links, enabling those communications may allow third parties to collect or share data about you.
 We do not control those third party websites and are not responsible for their privacy statements.
 When you leave our website, we encourage you to read the privacy notice of every website that you visit.

 If you are an HCP that has participated in Disclosure UK, please see the Disclosure page on www.abpi.org.uk for more information about how the ABPI processes your personal data.
+For the purposes of Disclosure UK, the ABPI is the “data controller” of the data it receives from companies.

 This privacy notice supplements the other notices and is not intended to override them.